epfml/CoBo/README.md

  --lora_causal_self_attention --lora_freeze_all_non_lora --no_compile
 ```

-And this is the base command for runnaing an experiment for collaborative training of modles on Cifar100:
+And this is the base command for running an experiment for collaborative training of modles on Cifar100:

 ```
 python ./personalized-vision-models/run.py --bs_train 128 --bs_test 500 --workers 2 2 2 2 \